kenpratt/simplejob/README.md

 Painless job queueing, backed by AMQP.

-The design goals were:

 * Super simple interface
 * Robust jobs that never get lost
-* Jobs don't get marked complete until they are finished (they survive reboots)
+* Jobs don't get marked complete until they are finished (they survive reboots/kill -9)
-* One job queue per worker pool, with jobs mapped to that queue (for easy monitoring)
+* One work queue per worker pool, with one or more job names mapped to each work queue (for easy monitoring)
-* Jobs which throw exceptions are logged and removed, preventing infinite job loops
+* Jobs which throw exceptions are logged and removed, preventing infinite job-retry loops

 Installation
 ------------